wp-plugins/image-slider-widget/readme.txt

 ### Recommended Plugins
 The following are other recommended plugins by the author:

-* [Best Gallery Plugin](https://wordpress.org/plugins/easy-media-gallery/) - Easy Media Gallery is a wordpress plugin designed to display various media support including grid gallery, galleries, photo album, multiple photo albums, portfolio, photo gallery or image gallery.
+* [Best Gallery Plugin](https://wordpress.org/plugins/easy-media-gallery/ "Best Gallery Plugin") - Easy Media Gallery is a wordpress plugin designed to display various media support including grid gallery, galleries, photo album, multiple photo albums, portfolio, photo gallery or image gallery.
-* [Best Contact Form Plugin](https://wordpress.org/plugins/contact-form-lite/) - The Best Contact Form Plugin to create awesome Contact Form in minutes.
+* [Best Contact Form Plugin](https://wordpress.org/plugins/contact-form-lite/ "Best Contact Form Plugin") - The Best Contact Form Plugin to create awesome Contact Form in minutes.
-* [Best Popup Plugin](https://wordpress.org/plugins/easy-notify-lite/) -  The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.
+* [Best Popup Plugin](https://wordpress.org/plugins/easy-notify-lite/ "Best Email Subscribe and Optin Plugin") -  The Best Notify and Subscription Form Plugin to display notify popup, announcement and subscribe form with very ease, fancy and elegant.

 > #### **NOTE**
-> If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://ghozylab.com" target="_blank">GhozyLab</a> and we'll add it to the plugin.
-You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" target="_blank">Poedit</a>.
+> If you would like to create your own language pack or update the existing one, you can send <a href="http://codex.wordpress.org/Translating_WordPress" title="Translating WordPress" target="_blank">the text of PO and MO files</a> for <a href="http://ghozylab.com" title="GhozyLab" target="_blank">GhozyLab</a> and we'll add it to the plugin.
+You can download the latest version of the program for work with PO and MO files  <a href="http://www.poedit.net/download.php" title="Download Poedit" target="_blank">Poedit</a>.

 = Technical Support =